volume-trader/QuantowerKB/connections/connect-quantower-to-interactive-broker/README.md

 ---
 description: >-
-  Follow the steps in this guide to connect the Quantower platform to the Interactive Brokers.
+  Follow the steps in this guide to connect the VT-Terminal platform to the Interactive Brokers.
 The manual contains a detailed description, which will allow you to correctly configure the connection.
 ---